 About the Author

 Barbara Castiglia is currently Executive Editor at Modern Restaurant Management, an online magazine founded in 2016 that focuses on restaurant news and issues.
-During a 30-year career as a writer and editor, she’s covered the restaurant, commercial real estate and computer industries and written articles on everything from trials, pets, and books to charitable endeavors.
-She co-authored a series of comic books with a forensic science theme and has written a plethora of press releases, white papers, and bylines.
+During a 30-year career as a writer and editor, she’s covered the restaurant, commercial real estate, and computer industries and written articles on everything from trials, pets, and books to charitable endeavors.
+She co-authored a series of comic books with a forensic science theme and has written many press releases, white papers, and bylines.